 To be fair to the anime, the pacing for Episode 1 followed the first several chapters of the manga fairly closely with the exception of certain details.
 So, it’s mostly the details from the light novel that are skipped or condensed, which is standard for the limitations of the episodic TV format.

 The source material spent more time developing this transition by describing her boredom, why she escaped her palace room, how it took a week to get a kitchen, and how she grew a new personality by finding a new workplace.
-Perhaps if the anime had 13 episodes it could have further developed her feelings of resentment toward Prince Kyle, or better explained why the prince cut off access to the person he mistakenly thought was the Saint.
+Perhaps if the anime had 13 episodes it could have further developed her feelings of resentment toward Prince Kyle, or better explained early on why the prince cut off access to the person he mistakenly thought was the Saint rather than waiting until Episode 7.

 While some of that setup in the source material was admittedly mundane and sluggish since it focused on emphasizing Sei’s boredom, effective storytelling needs a spark of drama, tension, or even a sense of mystery.
 The anime also didn’t have humor to fall back on.